-26 Sec.
-11. Confidentiality of Information. - Creditors shall keep strictly 27 confidential the data on the borrower, except under the following 28 circumstances:
+- Sec.
+11. Confidentiality of Information.
+Creditors shall keep strictly confidential the data on the borrower, except under the following circumstances: - (a) Disclosure of information with the written consent of the borrower; - (b) Release, submission or exchange of customer information with other financial institutions, credit information bureaus, lenders, their subsidiaries and affiliates; - (c) Upon orders of a court of competent jurisdiction or any government office or agency authorized by law; - 29 (d) Disclosure by creditors to debt collectors, counsels and other agents to 30 enforce their rights against the borrower; and

-(a) Disclosure of information with the written consent of the borrower;
+(e) Disclosure to third parties, such as insurance companies, solely for the purpose of insuring the creditor from borrower default or other credit loss, and the borrower from fraud or unauthorized charges.

-1 (b) Release, submission or exchange of customer information with other 2 financial institutions, credit information bureaus, lenders, their 3 subsidiaries and affiliates; 4 (c) Upon orders of a court of competent jurisdiction or any government 5 office or agency authorized by law; 6 (d) Disclosure by creditors to debt collectors, counsels and other agents 7 to enforce their rights against the borrower; and 8 (e) Disclosure to third parties, such as insurance companies, solely for 9 the purpose of insuring the creditor from borrower default or other 10 credit loss, and the borrower from fraud or unauthorized charges.
-11 12 Sec.
-12. Issuance of Receipts. - Every debt collector must acknowledge 13 the receipt of all cash transactions, payments made in person, or payments 14 made at the debtor's request that the debt collector collects or receives from 15 a debtor for distribution to the debtor's creditors by means of receipts that 16 must contain the following; 17 (a) The date the amount is collected or received; 18 (b) The name of the debtor; 19 (c) The name of the person for whom the debt collector acts on his 20 behalf; and 21 (d) The amount received from the debtor.
-22 23 Sec.
-13. Settlement Agreement. - If a debt collector reaches a settlement 24 agreement with a debtor, the debt collector must, when the amount set out in 25 the settlement agreement has been paid in full, provide to the debtor a receipt 26 containing; 27 (a) The amount paid; 28 (b) The name of the creditor or creditors; and 29 (c) A statement that the amount received is in final settlement of the 30 debt or debts owing.
+- Sec.
+12. Issuance of Receipts.
+Every debt collector must acknowledge the receipt of all cash transactions, payments made in person, or payments made at the debtor's request that the debt collector collects or receives from a debtor for distribution to the debtor's creditors by means of receipts that must contain the following; - (a) The date the amount is collected or received; - (b) The name of the debtor; - (c) The name of the person for whom the debt collector acts on his behalf; and - 13 (d) The amount received from the debtor.

-Sec.
-14. Request for Accounting. - A debt collector must provide the debtor on request, with a complete accounting of all the details of the debt and, if such an accounting is not in the possession of the debt collector, the agency must request that the creditor provide it.
-If, within 30 days after receiving a request for an accounting of a debt collector, the creditor has not provided a complete accounting of the debt, the debt collector must:
+- Sec.
+13. Settlement Agreement.
+If a debt collector reaches a settlement agreement with a debtor, the debt collector must, when the amount set out in the settlement agreement has been paid in full, provide to the debtor a receipt containing; - 18 (a) The amount paid; - 19 (b) The name of the creditor or creditors; and - (c) A statement that the amount received is in final settlement of the debt or debts owing.

-(a) Inform the debtor in writing that it cannot provide the accounting and the reasons for it, and(b) Cases all collection activity for that account and not resume.
+- Sec.
+14. Request for Accounting.
+A debt collector must provide the debtor on request, with a complete accounting of all the details of the debt and, if such an accounting is not in the possession of the debt collector, the agency must request that the creditor provide it.
+If, within thirty (30) days after receiving a request for an accounting of a debt collector, the creditor has not provided a complete accounting of the debt, the debt collector must: - (a) Inform the debtor in writing that it cannot provide the accounting and the reasons for it, and - 31 (b) Cease all collection activity for that account and not resume collection 32 activity until the accounting is provided.